-The marijuana laws in your country or state may be strict, and the culture surrounding weed in your area may be very conservative.
+The cannabis laws in your country or state may be strict, and the culture surrounding weed in your area may be very conservative.

 But by not paying a visit to one of these establishments, you’re depriving yourself of the chance to do as the locals do and really immerse yourself in the culture.

-You don’t even have to indulge in marijuana if you don’t want to!
+You don’t even have to indulge in weed if you don’t want to!
 After all, these are just “Coffeeshops!”

 Keep an open mind